 Malcolm-Jamal Warner played Theo Huxtable, the family's middle child and the Huxtables' only son.
 Theo's academic struggles and troublemaking tendencies provided many storylines early on in the show's run.
 As the show went on, his character evolved from being an underachiever to a successful student.
 While a student at NYU, Theo learned he had dyslexia and he eventually became a student teacher, helping other children with dyslexia at a local education center.
 In the show's final episode, Theo graduated from NYU with a degree in psychology.

 Following his role as Theo Huxtable, Warner appeared in several less popular sitcoms such as "Here and Now," "Malcolm & Eddie" and "Listen Up."
 Most recently, Warner appeared in the big-screen-flop "Fool's Gold" and the Lifetime TV series "Sherri."
-He starred in the 2011 BET sitcom "Reed Between the Lines" and has had recent cameos on the TV series "Community," "Key and Peele," "The Michael J. Fox Show" and "Major Crimes."
+He starred in the 2011 BET sitcom "Reed Between the Lines" and has had recent cameos on the TV series "Community," "Key and Peele," "The Michael J. Fox Show," "Major Crimes" and "Sons of Anarchy."
 He is also a bass player and has released a couple of albums.